nnellans/bash-guide/README.md

 Just like Shell variables, Environment variables can be used in the current shell session.
 However, Environment variables also have the benefit of being usable in any child shells or processes that are created.

-Naming standards are the same as Shell variables, however it is common convention to use all uppercase letters for Environment variables.
+Environment variables use the same naming standards as Shell variables

+> GSG: Environment variables should use all uppercase letters, with underscores to separate words

 Defining Environment variables: